-Halloween had been celebrated on Oct.
-31 for most of my entire life, but last year a Connecticut State representative floated an ill-conceived idea to change the holiday to always fall on a weekend.
+Halloween has been celebrated on Oct.
+31 for most of my entire life, but last year a Connecticut State representative floated an ill-conceived idea to schedule the holiday to fall on a weekend.

 "Halloween is fun night for the whole family, but not so much when you have to race home from work, get the kids ready for trick or treating, welcome the neighborhood children, and then try to get everyone to bed for an early school and work morning.”

 Both Democrats and Republicans lambasted his suggestion, which included trick or treating in daylight for safety's sake.

 I also disagreed, but this year New Yorkers have been sporting Halloween costumes for over a week.

 Call me old-fashioned, but I consider celebrating Halloween on any day other than October 31st as a sacrilege and yesterday a friend phoned that he was having a Frankenstein party a night early.
 We argued about the date, until Shannon explained Halloween's Celtic origin as Samhain, which marked the division of the year into halves of light and dark when the otherworld was nearest reality.

 “It was a night of fire to cleanse the world.”
 I knew my Irish heritage.
 My mother’s family came from the West of Ireland.

 "And they carved turnips, not pumpkins," Shannon stated with authority.
 His fiancee Charlotta was smart and he had mined Google's vast abyss of useless knowledge to impress the German artist.